 The Pension Fund has identified five of its portfolios (two passive global equities, two active global equities and one multi-asset credit) that have been transitioned to lower carbon alternatives without compromising the investment return that the Fund requires to meet its Funding Strategy.
+In addition the Pension Fund has moved its portfolio of passive Emerging Market equities to an active portfolio, where it believes climate risks will be better managed.

 The Fund will continue to discuss with its investment managers where there are opportunities to improve environmental outcomes that also correlate with positive investment performance.

-Recommended Disclosure c)
+Recommended disclosure (c)

-Describe the resilience of the organisation's strategy, taking into consideration different climate related scenarios, including a 2°C or lower scenario.
+Describe the resilience of the organisation's strategy, taking into consideration different climate related scenarios, including a 2°C or lower scenario